Bega bombing: Coroner's inquiry

 It emerged during the coroner's inquiry which commenced on 14 October 1957 that Kelly had a long-standing grudge against Coussens.
 Kelly accused Coussens of harassment and claimed he was unfairly targeted by Coussens, having been stopped by Coussens on numerous occasions to issue him with fines and defect notices for his tractor and rotary hoe.
 Despite admitting to wanting to scare Coussens and cause superficial damage to his house after becoming frustrated at unsuccessful requests to local councillors and police officials to have Coussens transferred, Kelly said he hadn't intended to kill the family.
 Despite this, the coroner ruled the deaths were caused by the explosion which had been "feloniously and maliciously" caused by Kelly, who was committed for trial at the Central Criminal Court in Sydney.

 Trial and verdict

-After five days of evidence, a jury found Kelly guilty of murder at the Sydney Central Criminal Court on 6 December 1957, and was sentenced to life imprisonment for the murders.
+After five days of evidence, a jury found Kelly guilty of murder at the Sydney Central Criminal Court on 6 December 1957, and he was sentenced to life imprisonment for the murders.